bananatranada/ssg/hugo/content/blog/first-post.md

 +++
 draft = false
-title = "First post yo"
+title = "First Post Yo "
 publishdate = "2017-04-02T19:39:00-05:00"
 lastmod = "2017-04-02T19:39:00-05:00"
-summary = "How I made my first post"
+summary = "Tips on starting a blog using Hugo."
 +++

 Gatsby uses standard React.js components to render pages.
 When you define a page in the createPages API, you specify its component.
 Those components, usually called templates, get reused with page-specific data to generate the different pages.